What is the purpose of the Duke Advanced Practice Provider Leadership Institute (APPLI)?

 Are there scholarships available?

-If offered an invitation to join the program, how do my team and I accept the offer?
+If offered an invitation to join the program, how do selected participants accept the offer?

 After invitations to join the program are sent to successful applicants, applicants planning to enroll should indicate their intent in writing via email within 5 days to the program and pay enrollment costs within 14 days of the date of the program’s invitation letter.
 If a message of intent has not been received before the five-day period expires, the applicant’s reserved space will be released.